mayankjainllrl/System_Monitor/readme.txt

 Credential: This repository is developed by Mayank Jain.
 Contact: mayankjainllrl@gmail.com

-This app monitors how much % of CPU and memory of our PC is used by our container.
+This app can be used to keep a track of percentage of CPU and Memory of our system is used by our docker container.

 Steps: